lucas-reber/Alphafold_interaction_discovery/README.md

 ## LIS
 The Local Interaction Score was developed by [A.-R. Kim et al., 2024](https://doi.org/10.1101/2024.02.19.580970).
 We obtained scripts from the [AFM-LIS repository](https://github.com/flyark/AFM-LIS) and modified them where needed.
-Use `LIS-AFM.py` script to extract LIS score from AlphaFold-Multimer predictions performed through Colabfold.
+Use `LIS-AFM.py` script to extract LIS score from AlphaFold-Multimer predictions performed through ColabFold.
 Usage:
 ```
 python LIS_AFM.py -pdb AT1G01550_vs_AT2G30680_relaxed_rank_001_alphafold2_multimer_v3_model_1_seed_000.pdb -json AT1G01550_vs_AT2G30680_scores_rank_001_alphafold2_multimer_v3_model_1_seed_000.json